Ensosense/mindful-ai-guru/README.md

 - **Backend:** Spring Boot.
 - **AI Integration:** Use of AI models through Spring AI framework to generate poetry and verses based on user input.

-Explore your inner self with Mindful AI Guru and be inspired by the power of AI and spirituality.